Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Introduction

-A geometric flow, the foundation of our method, is a tool to perform dynamics among the manifold, in which we choose Ricci flow.
+A geometric flow, the foundation of our method, is a tool to perform dynamics among the manifold, in which we choose Ricci flow \citep{toppingricciflow} \citep{ricciflowsheridan} \citep{calegariricciflow}.
 We first represent the initial PDE data in a domain to parameterize the manifold, which is then encoded directly to a point on the manifold.
 The points that compose this manifold evolve according to such a flow, in which we use a physics-informed neural network to simulate the evolution, matching quantities among the manifold to those that solve the physics-informed flow.
-Using neural networks to learn the manifold directly, we can learn implicit geometric features that accommodate the PDE data to an unmatched degree over geometries that are predetermined.

-Ricci flow is an example of an intrinsic geometric flow, meaning the relevant quantities computed in the PDE flow are inherent to the manifold itself, and so the manner in which it is embedded in space is not involved in the PDE computation and is otherwise irrelevant.
-An extrinsic geometric flow is a flow equation in which the embedding impacts the informational quantities used in the PDE, and so the embedding does indeed matter and is factored into how the manifold evolves subject to the flow.
-The metric, a quantity inherent to the manifold, can be computed as an inner product of the tangent vectors \citep{elemofdiffgeo}.
-The location of these tangent vectors can be arbitrarily changed in space in which the inner product is unchanged, assuming the relative positioning and scaling of these vectors is unaffected, making a PDE consisting of metric quantities an intrinsic flow.

-Our method, captured by an intrinsic flow, is highlighted by this fact.
-This allows the manifold to displace through space, aside from the movements due to the flow, during its period of evolution.
-The embedding is irrelevant, and can change through the training procedure to maximize effectiveness in solving the objective function.